robkorn/ergo-crowdfunding-cli/README.md

-# Ergo Crowdfunding CLI Tl
+# Ergo Crowdfunding CLI Tool

 The Ergo Crowdfunding CLI tool allows you to participate and interact with Crowdfunding Campaigns on Ergo easily.